Import-Code/Basic-Python-Converter/README.md

 ## Files supported

 * We haven't tested it properly but it will work on many different multimedia formats like mp4 and mp3.
-* Also you need to install python 3.8 to run it properly!
+* Also you need to install Python 3.8, Ffmpeg, Ffmpeg for Python and PySimpleGUI to run it properly!

 ## License